Good Practice

 5. Activity Report

 We view our online presence as a continuously updated representation of our current projects.
-Here, you can find our current activity report with a more detailed description of our activities.
-An overview of our activities can also be found in our image-brochure.
+An overview of our activities can also be found on this website and in our image-brochure.

 6. Personnel structure